couchbase-partners/google-deployment-manager-couchbase/documentation/bestPractices.md

 ## Security

 By default the template opens 8091 and 4984 to internet traffic.
 You may want to consider closing these.

+The template does not currently configure SSL.
+We recommend setting it up for production applications.